hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 - **Key Result 2**: There is a 99.95% uptime of our services by the end of the quarter.
 - **Key Result 3**: There is no software with less than 3 months to end of life by the end of the quarter.

 The fact that you will realise that you need an objective zero speaks volumes about its importance and I would potentially default to treating this objective as the most important when prioritising, but hopefully with the least amount of work.
 If you do find that your Objective Zero is consuming most of your strategic work, you likely need to revisit why as part of your OKR planning and bring in more focused objectives to solve the amount of time you need to spend on keeping the lights on.
 I love this idea to integrate this type of work as part of your OKRs and aim to satisfy the need to cover this work in the ceremony "[Zero Tolerance](#zero-tolerance)" below.
+Ensure your objective zero sits alongside any documentation or posts that you have for your OKRs so that it is clear the importance of this work and the need to balance it with your strategic OKR work.

 ## ...Except Renumeration

-The primary goal of every team member should simply be to help the team achieve their OKRs.
+The goal of every team member should simply be to help the team achieve their OKRs.
+I love the simplicity of this statement.

 However a persons individual renumeration should not be associated with the teams OKRs.
 This may sound counter-intuitive but as soon as you introduce individuals goals as being a driver for OKRs you will inevitably get gaming of the system ([Goldharts Law](https://en.wikipedia.org/wiki/Goodhart%27s_law#:~:text=Goodhart's%20law%20%5B...%5D,people%20start%20to%20game%20it.)) and so the very purpose of OKRs is lost.
 OKRs are meant to drive ownership and the enjoyment of solving a shared problem, if you start isolating the outcomes to individual performance of each team member you will lose the core aspect of a team contributing to a shared goal.

 How then do you solve the problem of awarding people for their individual performance when so much of their day to day is wrapped up in the team OKRs?
 My approach would be to link self-development, team and community goals to the individuals performance.
 These three categories can be related to how they may impact OKRs but should not be directly linked to them.
 This way you can still reward people for their individual performance but not at the expense of the sharing of the team based goals that are the OKRs.
 Performance rewards here can not only be based on how they did against the tasks they set out for themselves, but also the tasks they chose and what foresight they held to know how they could help their own team or the wider communities.
 You could ask these questions to team members in order to spark ideas for their self-development, team and community goals: